base-org/web/apps/base-docs/tutorials/docs/1_verify-contract-with-basescan.md

 ## Jump Right In

-For this turotial, you will deploy a simple contract that is included in the Foundry quickstart.
+For this tutorial, you will deploy a simple contract that is included in the Foundry quickstart.
 To do so, ensure that you have Foundry installed.

 If you don't have Foundry install it: